froggleston/freqtrade-frogtrade9000/README.md

 **Note that your password has to be RFC compliant.
 You can use alphanumeric characters and `- . _ ~ % ! $ & ' ( ) * + , ; =`**

-### Using frogtrade9000
+### Using freqTUI

 There's not much to say.
-The view updates every 5 seconds.
+The view updates every 5 seconds, except open trades and the sysinfo panels which update every second.

 It uses the Rich library to provide a console view, so there isn't really any decent interactivity as part of that library.
 However, if the keyboard is working (see below) then you can: